COS301-SE-2025/Save-n-Bite/documentation/SRS.md

 Simultaneously, many individuals—especially students and low-income groups—face food insecurity.
 There is a need for a structured, secure, and accessible platform that facilitates the redistribution of surplus food in a way that is efficient, compliant with safety regulations, and scalable across communities.

 ### Project Scope
-Save ‘n’ Bite will develop a web and mobile platform that connects food suppliers with individuals and organisations in need.
+Save n Bite will develop a web and mobile platform that connects food suppliers with individuals and organisations in need.
 The system will allow verified users to list, browse, request, purchase, or request a donation of surplus food.
 It includes:
 - Role-based dashboards
 - Scheduling tools for pickups
 - AI-driven listing suggestions